Screened superexchange mechanism for superconductivity applied to cuprates: Introduction

 The proposed methodology is inspired by the proposal of Kohn and Luttinger which states that pairing could originate from the dynamical screening of the bare repulsive Coulomb interaction between two electrons leading to an effective attraction at a certain distance \cite{KL,LIU199781,Belyavsky}.
 In a simple picture, the other surrounding electrons obeying the Pauli exclusion principle contribute to alter the profile of the two-body interaction.
 In the case of cuprates, we shall show that the inclusion of the screening to the superexchange mechanism in the $Cu O_2$ plane leads to a Hamiltonian with an effective attraction between holes \cite{Anderson,ZR,ZR2}.

-For this purpose, the main established techniques deployed here are the following: \begin{enumerate} \item We start from a lattice Hamiltonian describing the main orbital of the electron in the two-dimensional $Cu O_2$ plane.
-In the absence of interaction, it becomes a simple tight-binding model with $\sigma$ bonds between the orbitals $3 d_{x^2-y^2}$ for the copper ($d$) and $p_{x,y}$ for the oxygen ($p$) resulting in three energy bands for holes.
-The parameters of the lattice model can be extracted from an {\it ab initio} approach \cite{Annett,PhysRevB.39.9028}.
+For this purpose, the main established techniques deployed here are the following: \begin{enumerate} \item We start from a lattice Hamiltonian describing the main orbitals of the electron in the two-dimensional $Cu O_2$ plane.
+In the absence of interaction, it consists in a simple tight-binding model with $\sigma$ bonds between the orbitals $3 d_{x^2-y^2}$ for the copper ($d$) and $p_{x,y}$ for the oxygen ($p$) resulting in three energy bands for holes.
+The parameters of the lattice model can be extracted from an {\it ab initio} approach \cite{Annett,PhysRevB.39.9028,ANDERSEN19951573}.
 More modern works exist based on an improved density functional method for all atoms involved in the cuprates including those responsible for doping (see for instance \cite{doi:10.1073/pnas.1910411116}).
 But we shall restrict ourselves only to the orbitals responsible for the holes transport.
-The other binding orbitals $3 d_{3z^2-r^2}$ mix with the orbitals of the two apical oxygens and with the planar orbital and are not relevant for our concerns \cite{Annett}.
+The other binding orbitals $3 d_{3z^2-r^2}$ mixing with the orbitals of the two apical oxygens and with the planar orbitals in \cite{Annett} or the involvement of the $s$ orbitals of $Cu$ in \cite{MISHONOV2025417509} are not relevant for our concerns.

 \item We use the Schrieffer-Wolff (SW) unitary transformation in order to rewrite the lattice Hamiltonian in a Fock basis where correlation becomes negligible.
 Unlike in the BCS theory where the electron-phonon coupling is used as the expansion parameter, we choose for the lattice the hopping parameters $t_{pd}$ between the $Cu$ and $O$ orbitals.
-This procedure is an alternative but more systematic path to derive the one-band Hubbard model \cite{PhysRevB.44.7504,PhysRevB.71.134527,PhysRevB.53.8751,PhysRevB.45.7959}. \item We use the Hartree-Fock-Bogoliubov (HFB) mean field {\it ansatz} as in the BCS theory to analyze the various phases in cuprates that break the symmetry.
+This procedure is an alternative but more systematic path to derive the one-band Hubbard model \cite{PhysRevB.44.7504,PhysRevB.71.134527,PhysRevB.53.8751,PhysRevB.45.7959}.

+\item We use the Hartree-Fock-Bogoliubov (HFB) mean field {\it ansatz} as in the BCS theory to analyze the various phases in cuprates that break the symmetry.
 According to the Mermin-Wagner theorem, these phases should only appear in three dimensions.
 To justify the ansatz used in two dimensions, we assume the existence of an effective weak hopping between the $CuO_2$ planes but which will be neglected in subsequent calculations \cite{Laughlin}. \end{enumerate}

 Using this theoretical scheme, the resulting mean field model shows that the repulsive Coulomb interaction energy $U_{pd}$ between the holes of $p$ and $d$ orbitals, rarely considered in the literature \cite{Hansmann2014,Zegrodnik_2021}, is crucial for the effective attraction in the $d$-wave channel \cite{Leggett,Annett1999}.
 The presence of additional holes occupying the $d$ orbitals leads to screening and changes the sign of the pairing interaction under some conditions.